 Yet, if your firm is going to realise its growth ambitions, it will need to invest in acquiring new clients.
 In fact, if it is to be sustainable, you will also need to know how to win new clients.
 Through any cycle of 3 years or more you will lose some of your existing clients.
 You’ll lose them to a host of reasons, it could be that your client has been acquired, or is going out of business, and these are completely out of your control.

 The main question regarding how much more you can squeeze out of your existing clients, really starts by understanding why your cross-selling initiatives fail.

 The five reasons why cross-selling doesn’t work in professional services firms are: a lack of complexity/size within your existing client base; poor reward/recognition schemes for those who sell others’ services; a lack of understanding of other service lines; overly competitive individuals within an organisation not wanting to help others succeed; and finally, a weak relationship with existing clients, which makes it hard to introduce other colleagues to these clients.

 Let’s explore some of these reasons and a few others in more depth.

 Lack of size/complexity in your client base.

-If your existing clients consist of SMEs, early-stage start-ups etc, there is a limit to their budgets and also the number of professional services they actually need.
-They may well be best served with a more generalist approach i.e. one accountant or lawyer.
-This means without clients of a certain size or organisational complexity, the amount of cross-selling you can do within your client base, can be limited.
+If your existing clients consist of SMEs, early-stage start-ups etc., there is a limit to their budgets and also the number of professional services they actually need.
+They may well be best served with a more generalist approach i.e., one accountant or lawyer.
+This means without clients of a certain size or organisational complexity, the amount of cross-selling you can do within your client base may be limited.